Rolling On With HS: Why I Made The Decision To Start Using Mobility Aids

 Now, it wasn’t and isn’t always a walk in the park.
 Being an ambulatory wheelchair user (a wheelchair user who can still walk but needs the wheelchair to reduce symptoms or for safety reasons) comes with a lot of judgment, ableism, and hassle.
 Customers would make inappropriate comments, my boss was a total jerk about it (One time he even asked if I could 'just forgo the wheelchair' that day because we were going to be busy and my chair 'took up too much room in the aisles'.) and random people on the street would make really inappropriate comments.

-Stay tuned for Part 2 for this series!
+Check out Part 2 for this series!